-Is an enlarged heart dangerous?
+Is having an enlarged heart serious?

 Depending on the cause of the enlarged heart, it may or may not be reversible.
 Over time, an enlarged heart can cause serious health problems.
 Most notably, it can increase the risk of sudden death.

 In addition, it can cause fluid to build up in the body and lungs, which can lead to heart failure.
 It can also prompt blood clots to form in the heart and travel throughout the body, which – depending where the blood clots travel – can cause a stroke, heart attack, or severe damage to any other organ in the body.